OlajuwonDele/fruit_image_classification/README.md

 LSTM: 29.64%

-The CNN model performed best, demonstrating the effectiveness of convolutional architectures for image classification tasks.
-The Vision Transformer showed promising results as well, indicating the potential of attention-based approaches.
+The CNN model performed best, highlighting the strength of convolutional architectures for image classification.
+Although the Vision Transformer showed promise, its performance was limited by the relatively small dataset size, which is a known challenge for transformer-based models that typically require large amounts of data to generalize effectively.
+With more data, ViT models are expected to perform significantly better.

 ## Technical Details
 Framework: TensorFlow/Keras